R2D2VaderBeef/SectorsEdgeStreamControl/README.md

 3. **Input your Twitch account details.**

-Rename the `default.env` file to just `.env` (set the file name to be blank).
+Rename the `default.env` file to just `.env` (set the file name to be blank, leaving just the file format).
 Open it and input your Twitch username next to the first option.

 Head to [twitchapps.com/tmi](https://twitchapps.com/tmi/) to get your Chat OAuth Token to copy and paste next to the second option.